jamesmcdonald/puppet-borg/README.md

 }
 ```

-Then you can automatically send client backups to a particular server just by
+Then you can automatically enable a client to send backups to a particular server just by
 setting `export_tag` to `clients1` or `clients2`.

 ### Customise client